-Nowhere is this fear more prominent than a hospital or clinic setting.
-Healthcare executives now speak of airport check-in type of experiences for healthcare appointments, both for in-person and virtual visits.
+Nowhere is this fear more prominent than in a hospital or clinic setting.
+Healthcare executives now speak of airport check-in type experiences for healthcare appointments, both for in-person and virtual visits.

 Technology-enabled workflows now enable patients to complete most of the registration formalities prior to the visit, be it a virtual consult or a clinic visit.
 Registration kiosks in hospital lobbies may soon be enabled with facial recognition software to eliminate the need for touching any surface.